Blendify/blender-manual/trunk/blender_docs/manual/preferences/interface.rst

 Tooltips
    When enabled, a tooltip will appear when your mouse pointer is over a control.
-   This tip explains the function of what's under the pointer, gives the associated hotkey (if any) and the Python function that refers to it.
+   This tip explains the function of what is under the pointer, gives the associated hotkey (if any) and the Python function that refers to it.
 Python Tooltips
    Displays a property's python information below the tooltip.